 We may issue debt securities in one or more series.
 The specific terms of each series of debt securities will be described in the particular prospectus supplement relating to that series.
-The prospectus supplement may or may not modify the general terms found in this prospectus and will be filed with the SEC.
+The prospectus supplement may or may not modify the general terms found in this prospectus.
 For a complete description of the terms of a particular series of debt securities, prospective holders should read both this prospectus and the prospectus supplement relating to that particular series.